shovon/hyperguard/README.md

 ## Design Philosophy

-Ninazu is written with five principles in mind:
+Type Guardian is written with five principles in mind:

 - Atomic validators
 - Validator composition